jwcarr/eyekit/GUIDE.md

 ### suffix_1 ed (485.927734375, 473.94921875, 33.978515625, 36.0)
 ```

 In this case, we are printing each zone's ID, the string of text it represents, and its bounding box (x, y, width, and height).
 In addition to manually marked-up zones, you can also create interest areas automatically based on the lines, words, characters, or ngrams of the text.
-If, for example, you were interested in all words, you could use `TextBlock.words()` to iterate over every word as an interest area without needing to explicitly mark them up in the raw text:
+If, for example, you were interested in all words, you could use `TextBlock.words()` to iterate over every word as an interest area without needing to explicitly mark each of them up in the raw text:

 ```python
 >>> for word in txt.words():